jayel888/T1A1-Workbook/README.md

 ## Question 7

 I have only had one previous software engineering project, which was creating my Website Portfolio for Coder Academy.
-The scenario I will be reflecting upon specifically is when I was trying to create the landing page for My Blogs and the Blog Article layout page.
+The scenario I will be reflecting upon specifically is when I was trying to create the a page showcasing all my Blogs and the Blog Article layout page itself.
 For this self-reflection, I will be adopting Gibbs' Reflective Cycle 1988, which explored six stages of the experience: description, feelings, evaluation, analysis, conclusion and action plan.
 I believe this reflection model covers many bases and offers a solid framework for examining many aspects of the experience (University of Edinburgh, n.d.).

 ### Description